transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-IBP-Overview-1-5}
 {: faq}

-Starter Plan was always designed as a "starting" test network platform and explicitly was not for production.
-As a result, you cannot upgrade from Starter Plan to the new {{site.data.keyword.blockchainfull_notm}} Platform.
 Enterprise Plan customers are now able to upgrade their networks to {{site.data.keyword.blockchainfull_notm}} Platform in {{site.data.keyword.cloud_notm}}.
 See [Upgrading to the IBM Blockchain Platform for IBM Cloud](/docs/blockchain?topic=blockchain-enterprise-upgrade) for more information.

 ## What happens when I delete my {{site.data.keyword.blockchainfull_notm}} Platform service?
 {: #ibp-v2-faq-v2-IBP-Overview-1-8}